-2022 AIP.
-The 2022 AIP design was modified from the 2021 AIP design to replace Adjusted EBIT with Adjusted EBITDA for Corporate Performance Goal metrics, with weighting at 50%.
-For the 2022 AIP, PWCPS was weighted 20%.
-The Committee and management believe the use of PWCPS will help to focus team members on the successful execution of the simplification/modernization of manufacturing efforts at the Company.
-Adjusted EBITDA and PWCPS performance goals were set by the Committee for the two six-month increment periods of July 1, 2021 through December 31, 2021 and January 1, 2022 through June 30, 2022.
-The rationale for establishing performance goals on a half-year basis was to better align the goal setting process to the cyclicality and volatility of Company's industry and its rapid impact on the Company's operational and financial results.
-The Committee was concerned that establishing full-year performance goals could result in a plan that was either too challenging or not challenging enough given the timing of our fiscal year in relation to a number of factors including economic volatility, Eastern European conflict, COVID-19 shutdowns in China, inflation and supply chain issues, and the potential for an economic recession.
-The Committee also determined that for all NEOs an individual performance component be weighted 30% in conjunction with the Corporate Performance Goals weighted 70% in total.
+2023 AIP.
+The 2023 AIP design for NEOs was modified from the 2022 AIP design by reducing the individual component weighting from 30% to 20% and adding an ESG component with a weighting of 10%, split evenly between annual D&I and safety goals.
+Adjusted EBITDA and PWCPS remained at weightings of 50% and 20%, respectively.
+The Committee and management believe the use of adjusted EBITDA and PWCPS will help to focus team members on the successful execution of the simplification/modernization of manufacturing efforts at the Company.
+Adjusted EBITDA and PWCPS performance goals were set by the Committee for the two six-month increment periods of July 1, 2022 through December 31, 2022 and January 1, 2023 through June 30, 2023.
+The rationale for establishing financial performance goals on a half-year basis was to better align the goal setting process to the cyclicality and volatility of Company's industry and its rapid impact on the Company's operational and financial results.
+The Committee was concerned that establishing full-year financial performance goals could result in a plan that was either too challenging or not challenging enough given the timing of our fiscal year in relation to a number of factors including economic volatility, Eastern European conflict, China's reopening following the global pandemic, inflation and supply chain issues, and the potential for an economic recession.
 The CEO's individual performance goals were set and approved by the Committee and applied to the entire fiscal year.